brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

 and the benefit remains purely theoretical.
-When Python programmers need the ``None`` object they use :doc:`/python/module-globals/index` by simply typing its name.
+When Python programmers need the ``None`` object they use :doc:`/python/module-globals/index` and simply type its name.

 The Gang of Four’s implementation
 =================================